ClementTsang/bottom/docs/content/contribution/issues-and-pull-requests.md

 4. Commit and create a pull request to merge into the `master` branch. **Please follow the pull request template**.
 5. Wait for the tests to pass.
 These consist of clippy lints, rustfmt checks, and basic tests. **If you are a first time contributor, you may need to skip this step for now, as GitHub Actions requires approval to run.**
 6. Ask a maintainer to review your pull request.
 If changes are suggested or any comments are made, they should probably be addressed.
 Once it looks good, it'll be merged!

-## Further reading

-- For details on contributing to documentation, see [here](https://clementtsang.github.io/bottom/contribution/documentation/).
-- For details on packaging and distribution, see [here](https://clementtsang.github.io/bottom/contribution/packaging-and-distribution/).